Avyukth/search-app/README.md

 - [X] **Database Design**: MongoDB is used to store the data, ensuring scalability and performance.
 - [X] **Error Handling**: Comprehensive error handling is implemented to manage potential issues.
 - [X] **Overall Impression**: The project is well-executed, with efficient data parsing and retrieval mechanisms in place.

-## Deadline

-The project is expected to be completed and submitted within 5 days from the start date.

-## License

-This project is licensed under the MIT License.
-See the LICENSE.md file for details.